Matt Stone: Your Studio and You and Orgazmo (1995–1997)

-During the time between shooting the pilots for Time Warped, Parker penned the script for a film titled Orgazmo, which later entered production.
-Half of the budget for the picture came from a Japanese porn company called Kuki, who wanted to feature its performers in mainstream Western media.
-Independent distributor October Films purchased the rights to the film for one million dollars after its screening at the Toronto International Film Festival.
-The film received an NC-17 rating from the Motion Picture Association of America, which resulted in the poor box office performance of the film.
+Between shooting the pilots for Time Warped, Parker penned Orgazmo, about a Mormon missionary moonlighting as a porn star.
+When it entered production, half of the budget came from Kuki, a Japanese porn company which wanted to feature its performers in mainstream Western media.
+Independent distributor October Films purchased the film rights for one million dollars after its screening at the Toronto International Film Festival.
+The film received an NC-17 rating from the Motion Picture Association of America, which resulted in poor box office performance.
 Parker and Stone attempted to negotiate with the organization on what to delete from the final print, but the MPAA would not give specific notes.
-The duo later theorized that the organization cared less because it was an independent distributor which would bring it significantly less money.
+They reasoned that the organization cared less because it was an independent distributor which would bring it significantly less money.

-Fox executive Brian Graden cut Parker and Stone a personal check of a few thousand dollars to produce a video greeting card he could deliver to friends; the film would be a sequel to their earlier short Jesus vs. Frosty.
-Graden sent the film on a VHS to several industry executives in Hollywood; meanwhile, someone digitized the clip and put it up on the Internet, where it became one of the first viral videos.
-Due to the popularity of Jesus vs. Santa, Parker and Stone wanted to turn the short into a television series later entitled South Park, and offered the show to Fox.
-While Fox executives were enthusiastic about the premise, they didn't want to air a show that included the talking poo character Mr. Hankey and passed on it after the duo refused to remove the character several times.
-Parker and Stone then entered negotiations with both MTV and Comedy Central.
-Parker preferred the show be produced by Comedy Central, fearing that MTV would turn it into a kids' show.
-When Comedy Central executive Doug Herzog watched the short, he commissioned the development of the show into a series.
+Brian Graden (then at Fox) asked the duo to produce a video Christmas card that he could send to friends.
+The Spirit of Christmas (1995, referred to as Jesus vs. Santa), is a variation on the theme of their earlier short.
+Graden sent copies to Hollywood executives; meanwhile, someone digitized it and put it on the internet, where it became one of the first viral videos.
+George Clooney is said to have made 300 copies for friends.
+Parker and Stone began talks of developing the short into a television series.
+Comedy Central's Doug Herzog said of the short "It literally was the funniest thing I'd ever seen.
+We said, 'Develop a show.'"